-- 3.1 Where the Council is satisfied it has evidence of regulatory non-compliance and the breach allows for the Council to require the offender to pay a penalty charge the amount will be determined using the following principles. - 3.2 Consideration will first be given to the application of the maximum penalty charge allowable for the offence in question.
+- 3.1 Where the Council is satisfied it has evidence of regulatory non-compliance, and the breach allows for the Council to require the offender to pay a penalty charge, the amount will be determined using the following principles set in table 1.. - 3.2 Consideration will first be given to the application of the maximum penalty charge allowable for the offence in question.